Bounds of the Pinsker and Fannes Types on the Tsallis Relative Entropy: Notes on the Fano and Fannes inequalities

-For $\alpha>1$, the inequality (\ref{fanin1}) with $P_e$ instead of $P_e^{\alpha}$ was presented in \cite{sf06}.
+For $\alpha>1$, the inequality (\ref{fanin1}) with $P_{e}$ instead of $P_{e}^{\alpha}$ was derived in \cite{sf06}.
 So we obtain an improvement of the known result.
-The inequality (\ref{fanin0}) for $0<\alpha<1$ is a new bound.
+The formula (\ref{fanin0}) for $0<\alpha<1$ is a new bound.
 By construction, the bound (\ref{fanin0}) is not sharp.
-Nevertheless, this inequality is sufficiently exact for small values of $P_e$.
-In any event, both the bounds of Theorem \ref{tbow} show that $P_e\to0$ implies $H_{\alpha}(X|Y)\to0$.
-On the other hand, if $H_{\alpha}(X|Y)$ is large then the probability of making an error in inference must be large as well.
-In this regard, the essence of our inequalities concurs with a typical use of the standard Fano inequality in terms of the Shannon entropies.
+Nevertheless, this inequality is sufficiently exact for small values of $P_{e}$.
+The bounds (\ref{fanin0}) and (\ref{fanin1}) both show that $P_{e}\to0$ implies $H_{\alpha}(X|Y)\to0$.
+On the other hand, if $H_{\alpha}(X|Y)$ is large then the probability of making an error must be large as well.
+In this regard, the essence of our inequalities concurs with a typical use of the standard Fano inequality.

 Uniform continuity is an important property of the von Neumann entropy.
 The first result in this issue was given by Fannes \cite{fannes}.
-The Tsallis entropy itself \cite{yanagi,zhang} and its partial sums \cite{rast1023} also enjoy this property.
-Using the classical Fano inequality, Fannes' bound has been sharpened (see theorem 3.8 and its proof of Csisz\'{a}r in \cite{petz08}).
+The Tsallis entropy itself \cite{yanagi,zhang} and its partial sums \cite{rast1023} also obey the continuity property.
+Due to the classical Fano inequality, one can sharpen Fannes' bound (see theorem 3.8 and its proof of Csisz\'{a}r in \cite{petz08}).
 We shall now show that the Fano type inequalities (\ref{fanin0}) and (\ref{fanin1}) lead to the Fannes inequality in terms of Tsallis entropies.
-Using properties of the $\alpha$-logarithm, the joint entropy (\ref{joind}) can be re-expressed as \cite{sf06}
+Using properties of the $\alpha$-logarithm, the joint entropy (\ref{joind}) can be rewritten as \cite{sf06}